hashicorp/docker-vault/0.6/README.md

-# Consul Official Image Build
+# Vault Official Image Build

-The version of this hosted on [HashiCorp's Docker Hub for Consul](https://hub.docker.com/r/hashicorp/consul/) is built from the same source as the [Consul Official Image](https://hub.docker.com/_/consul/).
+The version of this hosted on [HashiCorp's Docker Hub for Vault](https://hub.docker.com/r/hashicorp/vault/) is built from the same source as the [Vault Official Image](https://hub.docker.com/_/vault/).

 There are several pieces that are used to build this image: